python/cpython/Doc/library/sys.rst

    the entries inserted as a result of :envvar:`PYTHONPATH`.

    A program is free to modify this list for its own purposes.
-Only strings and should be added to :data:`sys.path`; all other data types are ignored during import.
+Only strings should be added to :data:`sys.path`; all other data types are ignored during import.